nanditha16/Python/src/revision/basics/Data_Types_Operators.md

    6. **Use Cases**:
       - Tuples are used when you need an ordered collection of elements that should not change, such as representing a point in 2D space (x, y), or when you want to ensure the integrity of the data.

+   ## Mapping Types

+   ### dictionary
+      - A dictionary in Python is a data structure that allows you to store and retrieve values using keys.
+      - It is also known as a hashmap or associative array in other programming languages.
+      - Dictionaries are implemented as hash tables, providing fast access to values based on their keys.

+   ## Set Type

+    ### Set
+      - Sets are unordered collections of unique, Mutable elements (can be changed)
+      - It is useful for mathematical operations like union, intersection, and difference.
+      - The order in which elements are added is not preserved.
+      - Elements cannot be accessed by their index.
+      - Sets do not allow duplicate elements.
+      - If you try to add a duplicate, it won't raise an error, but the set won't change.
+      - Cannot be dictionary key.
+Supports all set operations + add/remove/update
+      - Temporary collections, filtered sets
+      - **Syntax**: set([iterable])
+      - Usage: Use sets when you need an unordered collection of unique elements, and you want to perform set operations like union, intersection, and difference.

+    ### Frozenset
+      - Frozensets are immutable sets (useful as dictionary keys, for caching, etc.)
+      - Supports only set operations (no add/remove)
+      - Cache keys, fixed config sets, dict keys
+      - **Syntax**: frozenset([iterable])

 # arguments and environment variables